 Alex C. Geisinger

-Before coming to the law school, he served as associate dean and professor of law at Valparaiso University School of Law.
-He was a visiting professor at William and Mary Law School and Northwestern University School of Law.
+Before coming to the law school, Geisinger served as associate dean and professor of law at Valparaiso University School of Law and was a visiting professor at William and Mary Law School and Northwestern University School of Law.
 Prior to teaching, he practiced with Day, Berry & Howard in Hartford, Conn.

-He served on the board of the Indiana Bar Foundation and also on the Curriculum Committee of the American Bar Association Section on Legal Education.
+He is also the co-founder and former chair of the New Law Professors Section of the Association of American Law Schools and has served on the board of the Indiana Bar Foundation and on the Curriculum Committee of the American Bar Association Section on Legal Education.

-He received the Dean Jennifer L. Rosato Excellence in the Classroom Award in 2014.
+He received the Dean Jennifer L. Rosato Excellence in the Classroom Award in 2014 and 2018.